-My research focuses on the reform of the British civil service c.
-1854-1912.
-I seek to answer the following questions: Under what conditions did the prevailing consent on aristocratic patronage disappear and a period of transition towards other forms of social organization and civil administration was established?
-What were the social circumstances and what were the reasons to deny, denouce and fracture this legitimacy altogether?
-What specific changes were undertaken in the mid-nineteenth-century onwards, why these and why were they presented in a particular way?
-Who urged these reforms?
-More broadly, I am puzzled by the way British society achieved social reforms and reformed its government institutions, without falling as the rest of Europe into the abism of communism and fascism, a destiny so ironically and beautifully described in Thomas Mann's The Magic Mountain.
-I am also interested in aristocracy, political reforms, party politics and civil administration in other parts of nineteenth-century Europe.
+My DPhil research currently focuses on the reform of the British civil service: The Treasury, c.
+1847-1914.
+My thesis is structured around four thematic chapters: 1) Appointments; 2) Promotions and honours; 3) Superannuation; 4) Politics and administration.
+I seek to answer the following questions: Under what conditions did the prevailing consent on patronage disappear and a transition towards more professional forms of social organization and civil administration got underway?
+What specific changes were undertaken in the mid-nineteenth century onwards, why these and why were they presented in a particular way?
+Who pressed for these reforms?
+More broadly, I am also interested in aristocracy, administration, political reforms and party politics in nineteenth-century Europe.

 My second scholarly interest deals with the political history of Colombia from the late eighteenth century to the early twentieth century.
 I have explored the armies' involvement in politics, political communications and local politics.
 I have published in academic journals such as Latin American Research Review and Historia Crítica.

 I am proud and fortunate to have been educated by historians of Spanish America such as Malcolm Deas, Antonio Annino, María Teresa Calderón, Eduardo Posada-Carbó and Renán Silva.